doongit/azure-scoutsuite-lab/ai-security-lab/ai-threat-model.md

 * Add unit tests for `filter_prompt`.
 * Throw red team prompts at the filter to refine patterns.
 * Log allowed and blocked prompts for tuning without storing personal data.
-* Smoke test the Streamlit flow to confirm RBAC and filtering both fire.
+* Smoke test the Streamlit flow to confirm RBAC and for both fires.

 ## Roadmap
 * Layer in retrieval or context windows once guardrails expand.